 Assessment of Learning

-Each academic program must develop and maintain an Assessment Plan.
+Each academic program must develop and maintain an Assessment Plan (the outcomes and measures portion of the Assessment of Learning Report Template).
 At a minimum, an approved Assessment Plan includes:

 - Identification of an assessment contact who leads development, implementation, and report completion for their program.
 Please email changes in assessment contacts to email@example.com.

 - One Student Success Outcome, with a choice of focus on graduation rate or retention rate.

 - Two measures for each outcome, indicating how the outcome will be assessed and the data will be collected.
 Measures may be quantitative or qualitative.

 - For academic programs, each outcome must have at least one direct measure of student learning (i.e., rubric items, exam items, internship evaluation items, etc.).